 There are many potential causes of excessive hiccups, regular belching and mild aerophagia (swallowing air) so it’s important to identify the primary culprit or culprits for you personally.
 Start by eliminating the simpler known causes for a few days and notice whether the symptoms lessen.

-Common Practices That Lead to Swallowed Air
+Common Practices That Lead to Swallowing Too Much Air

-Drinking carbonated drinks, such as soda or beer, sends carbon dioxide straight into our stomachs (and simple sugars which encourage more intestinal bacteria).
+Drinking carbonated drinks, such as acidic soda or beer, sends carbon dioxide straight into our stomachs (and simple sugars which encourage more intestinal bacteria).
 Give them a rest for a few days and see what effect this has on your symptoms.

 Drinking with a straw, rushing and slurping or gulping down liquids and drinking from a water fountain are all likely to introduce extra air into the stomach.
 Try slowing down when you drink.
 Drinking a lot of liquid during a meal is also worth avoiding as it hampers proper digestion.